-Pre-Dissertation Research Project
+Residency Research Project

-All doctoral students will be required to complete a Pre-Dissertation Research Project.
-This project will consist of an independent research study on a topic and using the methods approved by both your Major Professor and Academic Advisory Committee.
-Typically completed during the second year of full-time study and prior to the Doctoral Comprehensive Examinations, the Pre-Dissertation Research Project is a stepping-stone requirement to demonstrate and bolster your skills as a research investigator prior to undertaking your dissertation.
+All doctoral students will be required to complete a Residency Research Project.
+This project will consist of an independent research study on a topic and using the methods approved by both your Advisor and Academic Advisory Committee.
+Typically completed during the second year of full-time study and prior to the Doctoral Comprehensive Examinations, the Residency Research Project is a stepping-stone requirement to demonstrate and bolster your skills as a research investigator prior to undertaking your dissertation.

-The Pre-Dissertation Research Project is intended to be an intensive research project, conducted under the supervision of a student's Major Professor.
+The Residency Research Project is intended to be an intensive research project, conducted under the supervision of a student's Advisor.
 The research may involve collection of data or analysis of an existing data set.
-The end product must be a submitted manuscript or presentation proposal (regional or national) based on the research project with prior approval of the Major Professor.
-The Major Professor will notify the Program Directors that the Pre-Dissertation Research Project has been completed using the Pre-Dissertation Research Completion Form.
-Submission of the project to a peerreviewed scholarly journal is highly recommended.
+The end product must be a submitted manuscript or presentation proposal (regional or national) based on the research project with prior approval of the Advisor.
+The doctoral student or advisor will notify the Program Directors that the Residency Research Project has been completed using the Residency Research Completion Form.
+Submission of the project to a peer- reviewed scholarly journal is highly recommended.
 It is expected that the student will be first author on the manuscript and/or presentation, reflecting that the student made the primary contributions to the specific research being reported and the preparation of the manuscript.
-Usually, the Major Professor will be co-author of the manuscript, reflecting the advisor's contribution to the research and to the write-up.
+Usually, the Advisor will be co-author of the manuscript, reflecting the advisor's contribution to the research and to the write-up.
 Other faculty may be included if their work on the project warrants their inclusion.